Deba

 Important prehistoric remains are preserved, among them the cave of Ekain and its cave paintings belonging to the Magdalenian period.
 Not much data has been preserved from the Roman occupation, but it is known that the area suffered a great occupation by this civilization.
 In more modern times it has been a highlight in such important events in contemporary history as the Civil War.

-This is a part of the Basque coast that includes the territory between the municipalities of Deba and Zumaia, and which stands out for its characteristic coastal modelling known as flysch.
+This is a part of the Basque coast that includes the territory between the municipalities of Deba and Zumaia, standing out for its characteristic coastal formations known as flysch.

 Town Hall

-Baroque style building dating from the eighteenth century, which currently houses the functions of municipal headquarters of the city.
+A Baroque style building dating from the 18th century, which currently serves as the city's municipal headquarters.

 Covered promenade and market

-These two constructions are part of a building built in the 20th century, which was declared a Site of Cultural Interest in 1995.
+These two constructions are part of a complex built in the 20th century, which was declared a Site of Cultural Interest in 1995.

 Ekain Cave

-Among other Palaeolithic caves that bear witness to the activity of these populations in the Cantabrian area, we highlight the Ekain cave.
-This cave, located in the municipality, houses some very good examples of cave art from the Magdalenian period.
+Among other Palaeolithic caves that bear witness to human activity in the Cantabrian area, the Ekain cave is a highlight.
+Located in the municipality, it houses excellent examples of cave art from the Magdalenian period.